Future Sylvania

 In addition, the CT design process is informed by its Design Committee, made up of students, faculty, and college staff.
 Participants include those identifying as Black, Indigenous, Latine/x, LGBTQIA+, and individuals with disabilities.
 This group collaborates to define project north stars by setting guiding principles that shape the design vision.
 Committee members offer feedback through insights and recommendations during dialogue sessions, and perform reviews to ensure the project team remains dedicated to goals at every milestone.
 These practices foster a collaborative design planning process to integrate the values and needs of the entire community.

-Will the renovation of CT affect my class locations?
+Will the renovations on campus affect my class locations?

-Will the art gallery be open during renovations of CT?
+Will the art gallery be open during the CT renovations?

-The art gallery will remain open and accessible, though its location may change during construction.
+Currently, the art gallery will remain open, though its location will change during construction.
 The hours can be found on the Sylvania North View Art Gallery page.

 Will this project’s development be eco-friendly?

 Sustainable and low-impact development is central to the CT renovation project, including the capture and treatment of runoff and mitigation of air pollution impacts.
-The project will meet a minimum of LEED SILVER certification with an aspiration for LEED GOLD certification.
+The project is currently anticipating LEED SILVER certification with an aspiration for LEED GOLD certification.
 Additionally, 1.5% of the total project costs will be committed to Green Energy Technology per the State of Oregon’s Department of Energy.

 Who do I contact if I have a question?